fcdoc/knowledge-base/en/flashduty/integration_guide/alert_integration/aliyun_arms_integration_guide.md

 ## In Flashduty
 ---
-You can obtain an integrated push address using either of the following two methods; choose one that suits your needs.
+使用专属集成

-### Use Exclusive Integration
+### Use Proprietary Integrations

-Select this method if you do not need to route alarm events to different collaboration spaces, as it is more straightforward.
+When you do not need to route alarm events to different collaboration spaces, this method is preferred because it is simpler.

 <details><summary>Expand</summary><ol><li><p> Enter the Flashduty console, select **the collaboration space** , and enter the details page of a certain space</p></li><li><p> Select **Integration Data** tab and click **Add an Integration** to enter the Add Integration page.</p></li><li><p> Select **Alibaba Cloud ARMS** Integration, click **Save** , and generate a card.</p></li><li><p> Click on the generated card to view **the push address** , copy it for later use, and complete.</p></li></ol></details>

 ### Use Shared Integrations

-When routing alarms to various collaboration spaces based on the payload information of alarm events is required, this approach is the most advisable.
+When you need to route alarms to different collaboration spaces based on the payload information of the alarm event, this method is preferred.

 <details><summary>Expand</summary><ol><li> Enter the Flashduty console, select **Integration Center = > event** , and enter the integration selection page.</li><li> Select **Alibaba Cloud ARMS** integration:</li></ol><ul><li> **Integration Name** : Define a name for the current integration.</li></ul><ol start="3"><li> After clicking **Save** , copy the newly generated **push address** of the current page for later use.</li><li> Click **Create Route** to configure routing rules for the integration.
 You can match different alarms to different collaboration spaces based on conditions, or you can directly set the default collaboration space as a fallback, and then adjust it as needed.</li><li> Finish.</li></ol></details>